KXzeno/karnovah-blog/README.md

 #### Hitlist
 🗡 Implement authentication → users can interact with posts

-🗡 Add functionality to navigation bar
+🗡 Redo functionality to navigation bar

+🗡 Refactor whole module system using class wrappers

+🗡 Add polling or

+🗡 Add polling or some dynamic query upon database change only (perhaps dashboard related)

+🗡 Recreate dashboard to be more intuitive

 🗡 Realize [Karnovah](https://github.com/KXzeno/Karnovah)